BrighterCommand/Docs/source/BuildingAnAsyncPipeline.md

 If we failed to do this, the *target handler* would not be called nor any subsequent handlers in the chain.
-This call to the next item in the chain is how we support the 'Russian Doll' model - because the next handler is called within the scope of this handler, we can manage when it is called handle exceptions, units of work, etc.
+This call to the next item in the chain is how we support the \'Russian Doll\' model - because the next handler is called within the scope of this handler, we can manage when it is called handle exceptions, units of work, etc.